-Monty walked over to JD, "We're going up against the James' and Royal's, they'll more then likely be playing dirty out there, and we don't want your knee to be injured any more then it already is, understand?"
+Monty walked over to JD, "We're going up against the James' and Royal's, they'll more than likely be playing dirty out there, and we don't want your knee to be injured any more than it already is, understand?"

 JD nodded that he did, "I still wish I was playing."

 Josiah sighed, "Now for the bases," Josiah looked to the remaining three team mates, "Well, who has what?"

 Buck spoke up first, "First base."

 Everyone looks at Ezra, "Oh, you can not be serious."